Coast to Coast Expedition Across New Zealand

 Welcome to New Zealand

 Touch down in Christchurch, the capital of the South Island and gateway to one of the most adventure-packed places on the planet.
-Meet your host at the airport and head downtown to check in to your hotel.
+Catch the bus from the airport to central Christchurch and check into your hotel for the night.
 Enjoy some downtime to explore New Zealand's 'Garden City,' known for its plethora of parks.
+If you're arriving a few days early you can book additional nights, see Optional Extras for more info.
 You'll meet your guides and fellow adventurers tonight for a welcome dinner and chat through the epic expedition to come.

 Day 2